Why Washington Federal (WAFD) is a Top Dividend Stock for Your Portfolio

 All investors love getting big returns from their portfolio, whether it's through stocks, bonds, ETFs, or other types of securities.
 But when you're an income investor, your primary focus is generating consistent cash flow from each of your liquid investments.

 Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
 A dividend is that coveted distribution of a company's earnings paid out to shareholders, and investors often view it by its dividend yield, a metric that measures the dividend as a percent of the current stock price.
 Many academic studies show that dividends make up large portions of long-term returns, and in many cases, dividend contributions surpass one-third of total returns.

 Washington Federal in Focus

-Taking a look at the company's dividend growth, its current annualized dividend of $0.92 is up 1.1% from last year.
-In the past five-year period, Washington Federal has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.99%.
+Looking at dividend growth, the company's current annualized dividend of $0.92 is up 1.1% from last year.
+Washington Federal has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 11.14%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Washington Federal's current payout ratio is 38%.
-This means it paid out 38% of its trailing 12-month EPS as dividend.
+Washington Federal's current payout ratio is 38%, meaning it paid out 38% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for WAFD for this fiscal year.
-The Zacks Consensus Estimate for 2021 is $2.83 per share, with earnings expected to increase 18.41% from the year ago period.
+The Zacks Consensus Estimate for 2022 is $2.83 per share, representing a year-over-year earnings growth rate of 18.41%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report